MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/decisions-authoring.md

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-create-pattern-field-values.png"  width="600" />

-11. We now configure the label of the column
+11. We can now configure the label of the column

 Header: `Status`{{copy}}

-Click Finish and hgo back to the tab model.
-Yoou should see the new created column.
+Click Finish and go back to the `Model` tab in the editor.
+You should see the newly created column.

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-create-pattern-field-header.png"  width="600" />

-12. Repeat the same steps to add 2 more columns both for the object FraudData, property: totalFraudAmount operation: greater than for one column and less than for the second column.
+12. Repeat the same steps to add 2 more columns:
+  - object `FraudData`
+  - property: `totalFraudAmount`{{copy}}
+  - operation:
+    - `greater than` for one column
+    - `less than` for the second column

 Note that for the second column you don't need to create a new fact pattern, you can reuse the existing one.

-At the end you should have something like this
+At the end your decision table should look like this:

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-decision-table-columns.png"  width="600" />

-13. Next go to the Columns tab and Click on insert column, select Set the value of a field, this time we are adding an action that will be fired if the conditions are met.
-Click Next
+13. Next go to the `Columns` tab and Click on `insert column`.
+This time we are adding an action, the Right-Hand-Side of a rule, that will be fired if the conditions are met.
+Select `Set the value of a field` and click next.

-14. We want to determine the risk scoring property of the FraudData object, so in the dropdown menu select the object FraudData stored in th3 variable data.Click Next
+14. We want to determine the risk scoring property of the `FraudData` object.
+So in the dropdown menu select the object `FraudData` bound to the variable `data`.Click Next.

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-decision-table-columns-action-data.png"  width="600" />

-15. Select the field disputeRiskData and click Next , we don;t have a list of values so click Next, type Risk Scoring as the header for the column and click Finish
+15. Select the field `disputeRiskData` and click Next.
+We don't have a list of values so click Next.
+Type `Risk Scoring`{{copy}} as the header for the column and click Finish.

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-decision-table-columns-action-data-finish.png"  width="600" />

-16. go back to your model tab and you should have something like this:
+16. Go back to your `Model` tab, which should show the following decision table.

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-decision-table-columns-action-data-finish-model.png"  width="600" />

-Now we are going to add the actual constraints, if we look back to our requirements the first decision is:
+We are now going to add the actual constraints and actions, i.e. the actual rules.
+Looking at our requirements, the first constraint is defined as:

 Standard customer 0-100 risk low risk